Industry Expertise · July 10, 2024

 For each role, make a list of what someone would need to handle the job properly.
 This could include the job expectations, key contacts, goals and an explanation for how the role interacts with other parties at the nonprofit.
 When you need to replace a staff member, you can use this information both to create a job post and to help onboard the new employee.

 From there, start crafting a plan for how roles would transition in the future.
 Who'd be in charge of the job search?
 How long do you anticipate the search will take?
 Will the current staff member stay on to train their replacement?
-While real life might not go exactly as planned, thinking ahead will still make you more prepared.
+Have a plan in place for both planned departures and emergencies.
+While real life might not follow your plans exactly, thinking ahead will still make you more prepared.

 Developing a nonprofit succession plan isn't a one-person job.
 For it to be successful, it needs buy-in from the other key stakeholders, because they'll also be responsible for executing the plan.